Skip To Main Content

 17th at MIT

-Amelia Patton returns in the 2023-24 season for her 17th year with the MIT women's lightweight crew team and second as head coach as she was promoted to her current position on February 8, 2023.
+Amelia Patton returns in the 2025-26 season for her 19th year with the MIT women's lightweight crew team and fourth as head coach as she was promoted to her current position on February 8, 2023.

 In the 2022-23 season, the lightweight 4 earned the silver medal at the IRA National Championship after capturing the championship gold medals in 2021-22.
 The lightweight 4 earned gold at the Dad Vail Regatta, while the collegiate double and the JV 4 each won silver medals.
 This marked the fifth gold medal for the Engineers over the last nine seasons at the Dad Vail.
 Academically, four student-athletes were named to the IRA All-Academic Team, with six rowers earning CRCA Scholar-Athlete accolades.